You should have your fertility tested under the following conditions:

 Whenever you see a doctor for any problem you are likely to hear, "We need to do some tests."
 Telling a doctor that you have not been able to conceive should evoke that response.

 Actually, tests are not the first step the doctor usually takes.
 The first step is usually a thorough medical history of the couple as well as an in-depth review of their reproductive history.
 If you go to see a doctor who, after hearing that you have difficulty getting pregnant, immediately suggests a laparoscopy to see if your tubes are open or hands you a prescription for Clomid, this is not the doctor for you.
-And, even worse, if he or she immediately recommends one of the assisted reproductive technology (ART) procedures at this point, head for the exit!
+And, even worse, if he or she immediately recommends one of the assisted reproductive technology (ART) procedures like IVF at this point, head for the exit!